-S&P assigns ratings for Canadian preferred shares in a range from "P-1" to "D" and these ratings are a forward-looking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
-There is a direct correspondence between the specific ratings assigned on the Canadian preferred share scale and the various rating levels on the global debt rating scale of S&P. It is the practice of S&P to present an issuer's preferred share ratings on both the global rating scale and on the Canadian national scale when listing the ratings for a particular issuer.
+S&P assigns ratings for Canadian preferred shares in a range from "P-1" to "D" and these ratings are a forwardlooking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
+There is a direct correspondence between the specific ratings assigned on the Canadian preferred share scale and the various rating levels on the global debt rating scale of S&P. It is the practice of S&P to present an issuer's preferred share ratings on both the global ratings scale and the Canadian national scale when listing the ratings for a particular issuer.
 S&P's Canadian scale preferred share ratings may be modified by the addition of "High" or "Low" to show relative standing within the major rating categories.
 S&P's global scale preferred share ratings may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
 Rating outlooks assess the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
 Rating outlooks may be positive, negative, stable, developing or not meaningful.
 The Company's current rating outlook is stable.

 S&P assigns ratings for long-term obligations in a range from "AAA" to "D".
-These ratings provide a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
+These ratings provide a forwardlooking opinion about the creditworthiness of an obligor with respect to a specific financial obligation, a specific class of financial obligations, or a specific financial program (including ratings on medium-term note programs and commercial paper programs).
 S&P's long-term issue credit ratings may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
 Rating outlooks may be positive, negative, stable, developing or not meaningful.
 The Company's current rating outlook is stable.

-MFC's outstanding Class A Shares and Class 1 Shares have been assigned a "P-2 (High)" rating on the Canadian scale, which corresponds to a "BBB+" rating on the global scale.
+MFC's outstanding Class A Shares and Class 1 Shares, with the exception of Class 1 Series 4 which are unrated, have been assigned a "P-2 (High)" rating on the Canadian scale, which corresponds to a "BBB+" rating on the global scale.
 The "P-2 (High)" rating denotes that the specific obligation exhibits adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.

-MFC's Medium Term Notes have been assigned an "A" rating.
-An obligation rated "A" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
+MFC's Medium Term Notes and Senior Debt have been assigned an "A" rating, while its Subordinated Debt has been assigned an "A-" rating.
+An obligation rated "A" or "A-" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
 However, the obligor's capacity to meet its financial commitment on the obligation is still strong.